 MASTER OF BUSINESS ADMINISTRATION-(BCU)

-The flagship program of SAMS (Sambhram Academy of Management Studies) is the Master of Business Administration, affiliated to Bangalore Central University which is one of the largest Universities in Asia and ISO 9001:2000 certified.
+The flagship program of SAMS (Sambhram Academy of Management Studies) is the Master of Business Administration, affiliated to Bangalore city University which is one of the largest Universities in Asia and ISO 9001:2000 certified.
 The program is also recognized by All India Council for Technical Education (AICTE).
 The program is designed to equip its graduates with the skills, abilities, and knowledge that will enable them to take up positions of higher responsibility in the corporate world anywhere, or to become entrepreneurs.
 MBA-SAMS offers dual specializations in HR & Marketing, HR & Finance, Marketing & Finance in order to facilitate students to try for jobs in more than one area.

 After 1st yr course students are expected to do 6 to 8 weeks of Industrial training internship to get practical exposure.
 This enables them to link theory into practice.
 During 2nd yr (after 3rd sem) they have to do a project work thesis in the area of any specialization.
 This enables them to do SWOT analysis and to suggest alternate solutions to problems.